MemphisMeng/Udacity-Capstone-Project/Readme.md

 2. if it is smaller than 629, you are assumed returning user, then you can choose any genres that you are into;
 3. otherwise, you are a new user, you may either choose the default recommendation or not;
 4. Confirm, go!

+#### NOTE:

+**Everytime a user click to see the movie feed, the system fetch the existing recommendation from S3 bucket which is stored in parquets.**

 ## Scenarios